notator/ResidentSynthHostTestSite/README.md

   * which MIDI messages it supports.
 It can, and does, therefore use non-standard MIDI messages.
   * which presets it needs.
 Loading time can therefore be minimized by not installing redundant presets.

-Software synthesizers like the _ResidentSynth_ can be used by any web application as a substitute for end-user hardware.
+Software synthesizers like the _ResidentSynth_ can be used by any web application.
 I am intending, for example, also to install it as one of the available synthesizers in my _AssistantPerformer_ ([repository](https://github.com/notator/AssistantPerformerTestSite), [application](https://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html)).

 **[Detailed documentation for both the ResidentSynth and the Host can be found here](https://james-ingram-act-two.de/open-source/aboutResidentSynthHost.html)**.